 - Heat 1 1/2 cups water in the microwave for about 1 minute, the water should be very warm but not burn your finger.
 Add the yeast and sprinkle a pinch of sugar on top, let sit 5 minutes, the yeast should get foamy

 - Mix together the flour, salt and sugar in the bowl of a stand mixer

-- Knead for 5 minutes on a medium speed.
+- Knead for 5 minutes on a low speed

 - Remove the dough and shape it into a ball

-- Set the dough into a greased bowl, cover and let it rise for 45 minutes near a warm area in the kitchen.
+- Set the dough back in the bowl, cover and let rise for 45 minutes

 - Mix together the cream cheese, cheddar, parmigiano and minced garlic